-The FSS subcommittee reviewed and approved the 2016/17 budget in August 2016, checking that that budget allowed for any growth in school roll whilst ensuring the school can live within its means.
+The FSS subcommittee also reviewed and approved the annual budget for 2017/18 in May, checking that that budget allowed for any growth in school roll whilst ensuring the school can live within its means.

 The school benchmarks its spending using tools available online as well as against other schools through annual reports, local network meetings, and other documents available in the public domain.